Dogs Need Exercise for Happy, Healthy Lives

 Exercising your dog will also benefit you.
 It will get you up and moving!
 By fulfilling your responsibility to your dog to keep him healthy and happy, you’ll be doing the same for yourself.

-- Exercise for Dogs by ASPCA
+- Fit Facts on Exercise and Dogs by ASCPA

 Research and writing by Joyce Dierschke